Captain Moonlite, Literacy, Grade 6,7,8

 Captain Moonlite is a six-page literacy unit for Grades 6, 7 and 8.
 It begins with an account of the career of a well-known Australian bushranger.
 He was foolish and reckless and so the account is entertaining for students.

 Andrew George Scott immigrated to Australia from Ireland in 1867.
 While taking on the guise of a respectable member of the community, Scott took the alias, Captain Moonlite, and began a career of harassing settlers and robbing banks.
-Scott came to ‘a bad end’ as we say.
-In 1880 he was hanged.
+Scott came to a bad end and was hanged in 1880.

 - Students explain in their own words several phrases of interest;